galmaimon/IAT-Qulatrics/qualtrixBIAT_post.md

 This code will run our example Qualtric BIAT from this page.
 Start with that example.
 After you verify that it runs fine on your Qualtrics survey, replace it with your own IAT (we’ll get to that shortly).

-**IMPORTANT NOTE:** to skip blocks when you’re testing the IAT, use the key combination: Esc, Enter.
+**IMPORTANT NOTE:** to skip blocks when you’re testing the BIAT, use the key combination: Esc, Enter.

 ### How we define the BIAT

-If you go to [our example](https://galmaimon.github.io/exampleBIAT.js), you will see how simple it can be to define your own IAT:
+If you go to [our example](https://cdn.jsdelivr.net/gh/baranan/minno-tasks@0.*/IAT/qualtrics/exampleBIATimage.js), you will see how simple it can be to define your own IAT:
 ```js
 define(['pipAPI', 'https://cdn.jsdelivr.net/gh/baranan/minno-tasks@0.*/IAT/qualtrics/qbiat6.js'], function(APIConstructor, iatExtension){
   var API = new APIConstructor();